 Life for lovers wasn’t easy in Fort Worth early in the twentieth century.
-Cupid, armed only with beaus and eros, seemed outmatched by city authorities, who were armed with the law, citizen snitches, and John Brown’s flashlight.
+Cupid, with only beaus and eros to aid him, seemed outmatched by city authorities, who were armed with the law, citizen snitches, and John Brown’s flashlight.

 The Star-Telegram added that the proposal defined a “public place” as “a road, street, alley, public lot, block, park, public building, street car, vehicle or ‘any public place of business, pleasure or amusement.’”